pinskylab/CamotesROMS/README.md

 - ROMS/ Data input and output from ROMS model.
 - scripts/ Raw R code versions of content in Jupyter notebooks, scripts called by notebooks, and a script to make Fig. S2 (eddy kinetic energy).

-Code was run in R with Jupyter notebooks.
+Code was run in R with Jupyter notebooks on a laptop and on a Centos Linux workstation.

 Please contact mpinsky[at]ucsc.edu with questions.